oberstleutnant/oberstleutnant/README.md

 - 👋 Hi, I’m @emre
 - 👀 I’m interested in python
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning data science and SQL
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me www.linkedin.com/in/yakup-emre-uluişik-26710b183

 <!---
 oberstleutnant/oberstleutnant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.